 While you are sleeping, you are unaware that time has passed.
 While you sleep, you may shift positions but don’t remember doing it.
 Then, after several hours, you wake up refreshed.

 Now, when you sleep, you may also dream.
 Some people dream a lot; some don’t remember their dreams, and some do.
 Dreams are an imaginary landscape, but you don’t know you are dreaming because it seems real while it’s happening.
 The only thing that happens sometimes is your dream becomes a nightmare.
 These are scary dreams, and they will cause people to wake up.

 So, have you convinced them sleeping and dreaming are something they should do?
 Well, that depends.
 Some people might be hesitant to be asleep since they aren’t aware of what’s going on while they are sleeping.
 The part about dreams seems interesting until you mention nightmares and bad dreams.
 It will seem like a waste of time to some people.

 These are, of course, the same reasons people do not want to try meditation or other spiritual technologies.
 They have been made to fear the unknown.
 But why are they so afraid of their minds?
 It’s the programming of our demented cultural folklore.

-These communication tools are the backbone of the propaganda machine, which is used to keep people plugged into the matrix of religion.
-These people don’t want to know how to unplug from the Matrix; they are content to live as mental slaves to organized religion.
+These communication tools are the backbone of the propaganda machine, which keeps people plugged into the Matrix of religion.
+These people don’t want to know how to unplug from the Matrix; they are content to live as a servant of organized religion.

 Powerful Communication Tools

 An analogy is a tool to show how things are “similar in one way,” then it could be “similar in other ways” as well.
-It’s a valuable selling tool which is used to gain agreement on small points building to a greater conclusion.
+It’s a valuable selling tool used to gain agreement on small points, building to a greater conclusion.